Sample Masters Project Management Dissertation Proposal

 Title of Dissertation – Examining Project Selection Frameworks and Methods- Developing New Methods while Reducing Risks for New Product Development

-By studying the current models and frameworks for project selection, newer and improved models can be developed to minimize risk.
-This is especially important in engineering companies looking to market their products for consumers, both private and corporate.
-With the constant evolution of technology, engineering companies need to ensure that they can deliver products to clients that can aid them with current needs.
-Hence, the selection of projects that provide new products becomes extremely important to survive in an ever-increasing competitive market.
+By studying the current models and frameworks for project selection, newer and improved models can minimise risk.
+This is especially important in engineering companies looking to market their products for both private and corporate consumers.
+With the constant evolution of technology, engineering companies need to ensure that they can deliver products to clients to aid them with current needs.
+Hence, selecting projects that provide new products becomes extremely important to survive in an ever-increasing competitive market.

 After examining the issues that are to be investigated in the study, the following research question was formed;